Otoplasty (Ear Surgery)

 The shape, size, and protrusion of one’s ears can have a significant effect on a person’s facial appearance, as well as their self-esteem.
 In fact, for many individuals, ears that are disproportionately large and/or stick out far from the head can often lead to feelings of self-consciousness.
 This is particularly true for younger males and females who are currently in or about to enter their most impressionable years of schooling and/or extracurricular activities, though many adults are also sensitive to these concerns.

-At 740 Park Plastic Surgery, Dr. Daniel Y. Maman and Dr. Stafford R. Broumand offer otoplasty – also referred to as ear surgery – to recontour and/or reposition the ears for a more proportionate, balanced appearance in relation to the face.
-By employing a customized, state-of-the-art approach, our board certified plastic surgeons can effectively address your concerns and achieve your otoplasty goals with exceptional, natural-looking results.
+At 740 Park Plastic Surgery, Dr. Daniel Y. Maman and Dr. Stafford R. Broumand offer otoplasty—also referred to as ear surgery—to recontour and/or reposition the ears for a more proportionate, balanced appearance in relation to the face.
+By employing a customized, state-of-the-art approach, our board-certified plastic surgeons can effectively address your concerns and achieve your otoplasty goals with exceptional, natural-looking results.

 What Can Otoplasty Do for Me?*

-- Reduce the size of overly prominent ears
+- Decrease the size of the ears

-- Pin back and/or reposition ears that are protruding
+- Pin back or reposition protruding ears

 The Otoplasty Procedure